louislichen/paradox_machine/docs/intro.md

 Q1.
 What is a `paradox`?

-A. In my opinion, a paradox is a topic that seems reasonable in the first appearance.
+In my opinion, a paradox is a topic that seems reasonable in the first appearance.
 But when you really think about it step by step and comprehensively, it turns out that it indeed make no sense aka. counterintuitive.

 Q2.
 Types of Paradoxes